EXPEREPAIR: Dual-Memory Enhanced LLM-based Repository-Level Program Repair: Experimental Setup

-\textbf{Baselines.} Repository-level program repair has attracted significant interest from both academia and industry.
-Numerous studies have been proposed and evaluated on the SWE-Bench benchmark.
-In this work, we focus on open-source approaches, as the technical details of closed-source methods are typically undisclosed.
-We compare our approach against various open-source methods, including SWE-Agent \cite{yang2024swe}, Moatless Tools \cite{moatless-tools}, AutoCodeRover \cite{zhang2024autocoderoverautonomousprogramimprovement}, Moatless \cite{moatless-tools}, Agentless \cite{xia2024agentless}, OpenHands \cite{wang2024openhands}, PatchPilot \cite{li2025patchpilot}, DARS \cite{DARS}.
+Repository-level program repair has received significant attention from both academia and industry.
+Numerous approaches have been proposed and evaluated on SWE-Bench.
+In this work, we focus on open-source methods, as the technical details of closed-source systems are generally unavailable.
+We compare our approach against the following representative open-source baselines: